dolthub/docs/content/introduction/use-cases/audit.md

 The audit log created between commits is queryable via SQL using custom Dolt [system tables](../../reference/sql/version-control/dolt-system-tables.md) and [functions](../../reference/sql/version-control/dolt-sql-functions.md).

+If you're not ready to switch your primary database to Dolt, you can run MySQL as your primary and set Dolt up as [a versioned replica](../use-cases/versioned-replica.md).
+You lose users and commit messages but you still get a queryable log of every cell in your database.

 # Companies Doing This

 [FJA](https://www.fja.com/)